habi/GlobalDiagnostiX/tiscamera/setup.md

 I downloaded the code with
 > git clone https://code.google.com/p/tiscamera/

 (into /afs/psi.ch/project/EssentialMed/Dev/tiscamera) but could not compile the code due to missing libraries.

-I had to install `libusb` and the `glib` libraries to make compilation work (and at the same time installed `mplayer` for looking at the video stream) This was done (on the Raspberry Pi) with·
+I had to install `libusb` and the `glib` libraries to make compilation work (and at the same time installed `mplayer` for looking at the video stream) This was done (on the Raspberry Pi) with
-> sudo apt-get install libglib2.0-dev libusb-dev mplayer and with the following command on SL6
+> sudo apt-get install libglib2.0-dev libusb-dev mplayer

+and with the following command on SL6
 > sudo yum install libglib* libusb* mplayer

 Afterwards I did this
 > cd tiscamera/tools/euvccam-fw/
 > make

 plugged in the camera
 > sudo ./euvccam-fw -p

 looked at the output of this command, which informed me that the camera is there and can be seen by Raspbian.

 To actually look at the image I started `mplayer` with the command below:
 > mplayer tv:// -tv driver=v4l2:device=/dev/video0

 This gives a 640x480 window (top left) of the total chip (and made me question my screwdriver skills, because I suspected that I atteched the lens holder completely wrong).